Meet The Team

 It was there that Cale first met Cammy, Simone and Melinda.
 Although Cale enjoys all areas of the job he has developed a keen interest in Small Animal Medicine and now has his membership in this interesting and challenging field.
 With his background in Aquaculture he also loves to see aquatic animals as well.

 Outside of work Cale loves to travel abroad and keep active when home with kayaking, camping, fishing, hiking, running and heading to the gym.
 He also has a keen interest in marine aquariums.
-Above all though he loves spending time and sharing his adventures with his fiancé Yvette, their Nova Scotia Duck Tolling Retriever, Nala, and their rescue cat, Pebbles.
+Above all though he loves spending time and sharing his adventures with his wife Yvette, their Nova Scotia Duck Tolling Retriever, Nala, and their rescue cat, Pebbles.
+In 2019, they welcomed their first human baby, Isobel into the world.

 Melinda has been a veterinary nurse for over 20 years and is still as passionate about animal advocacy now as she was when she first started.
 At the age of 4 Melinda already knew that she was going to work with animals one day and unlike many people she has been lucky enough to live the dream.

 If being a vet nurse isn't busy enough at home is also a menagerie.
 She has a husband Stephen and 2 daughters Katherine and Emily.
-They also have two very friendly and energetic Jack Russells called Polly and Maisie, a grumpy domestic cat (who she dearly loves) called Shadow and a beautiful Bantam hen, Penny.
+They also have two very friendly and energetic Jack Russells called Polly and Maisie and a Nairne Vet adoption kitten, Stewie.
 So there is never a dull moment in the household.

 "I feel very privileged to be part of the Nairne Vet team.
 Not only am I working with 2 passionate and highly experienced vets in Cammy and Michael, they happen to be pretty fantastic bosses too.
-I'm also excited to be working with Simone again (having previously worked together at a Mount Barker vet) who is an amazing surgical nurse and genuinely lovely person.
 If all of that wasn't fantastic enough I also get to work in my own community helping the people and pets of Nairne and surrounding districts.
 I look forward to meeting all of our new clients and their furry friends."

 Renae grew up on a dairy farm in Jervois, SA.
 Living with cows, sheep, chooks, ducks, dogs, cats and a miniature pig called Albert, she quickly developed a passion for helping animals.
 The laundry at home often housed orphaned animals whom the family were hand-raising.